The German 9/11 – the ‘Day of Fate’

 Celebrations on 9th November have long been muted, due to the number of troublesome events that have fallen on that day.
 Often refered to by historians as the ‘Schicksalstag’ (Day of Fate), as the great roulette wheel of destiny has spun, this certain day in November has consistently come up trumps.

-As the war that many had declared would be ‘over by Christmas’ stretched on, first into months, then into years, unrest grew on German soil.
+As the war that many had declared would be ‘over by Christmas’ stretched on, first into months, then into years, unrest grew in Imperial Germany.
 Well over a million German men would die before the cessation of hostilities in November 1918 brought World War One to a close.
 Over 4 million would be wounded; one out of every eleven Germans would become a casualty of the conflict.

 Two hours after Scheidemann’s proclamation of a German republic from the balcony of the Reichstag building, the leader of the Spartacus League (predecessor to the German Communist Party), Karl Leibknecht, declared a “Free Socialist Republic” from the portal of the city palace.
 The very same balcony had been used by Wilhelm II in 1914 to announce the mobilisation of German forces to fight against Russia.

 Scheidemann had been alerted to Liebknecht’s intentions earlier in the day and, hoping to avoid a coup rushed from the canteen in the parliament building, leaving his half-finished pea soup on the table, to announce the establishment of the German republic to a crowd gathered outside.

 “Workers and soldier, be aware of the historical meaning of this day,” Scheidemann said.
 “The old and rotten, the monarch, has collapsed.
 Long live the new, long live the German republic!”